Montana’s 9/11 Memorial at City College

 Remember that 9/11 changed America and the course of our history forever and made us more aware of our responsibilities as citizens.

-Reflect on how communities can come together in time of need and how everyday heroes emerge when called upon.
+Reflect on how communities can come together in a time of need and how everyday heroes emerge when called upon.

 Educate by providing venues for making sense of complex questions and current issues.
 Be reminded that such events unify us and help us transcend differences of race, religion, social status and political affiliation.